The Parent's Guide to Navigating School Closures with ProdigyAll Posts

 Make learning from home fun with Prodigy Math Game

-Prodigy Math Game is a free, easy-to-use math platform that makes math practice fun for kids and gives parents like you simple ways to motivate them and track their learning progress!
+Prodigy Math Game is an adaptive math platform that helps make math practice fun for kids and give parents like you simple ways to motivate them and track their learning progress!